12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Cazadero Family Performing Arts Camp

 Caz Family Camp ignites or rekindles passions for music and performing in a family camp setting, surrounded by beautiful Redwoods.
 Campers aged 2-5 are enrolled in Kid City for age-appropriate entertainment.
-Ages 6 through adult select different activities throughout the day such as Circus Arts, Piano, Chorus, Belly Dance, and more.
+Ages 6 through adults select different activities throughout the day such as Circus Arts, Piano, Chorus, Belly Dance, and more.

 Website >

-Where: August 4-10 Russian River, CA
+Where: Russian River, CA

-Pricing: $1,614 for adults 19-64; $1298 for youth 6-18 or seniors 65+; $953 for children 2-5; under two years old is free.
+Dates and Prices: TBD for 2025.
+In 2024, it was $1,614 for adults 19-64; $1298 for youth 6-18 or seniors 65+; $953 for children 2-5; children under 2 are FREE.

 Kids playing at Feather River camp